orkhan-baghirli/UFD-Universal-Flight-Display/README.md

 # UFD-Universal-Flight-Display

-**UFD (Universal Flight Simulator)** is a highly customizable and modular flight display developed for aviation enthusiasts, students, and professionals.
+**UFD (Universal Flight Display)** is a highly customizable and modular flight display developed for aviation enthusiasts, students, and professionals.
 It is designed to simulate Garmin G1000 s.

 ## ✈️ Features